-395 Excellence in Action (Closing the Loop): Assessment Processes

-The University has had access to the TrucDat software system for several years, although until recently, it has been underused.
-Since then, and following the decennial self-study, additional financial resources were committed for training for administrators and faculty to better understand and leverage the system.
-Initially, the system was only used for student learning outcomes assessment.
-However, the institution is now using it for the reporting, monitoring, and evaluation of the institutional strategic plan as well.
-Using the system for the assessment of strategic plan objectives allows for a single interface and reporting structure as well as the ability to generate reports as needed for each area of the strategic plan to demonstrate accomplishments and areas of concern related to particular objectives.
-In addition to the strategic plan, all academic program majors and student support service areas now have assessment plans housed within the software platform to measure learning outcomes.

-Since the last decennial report, the institution has strengthened its reporting of student learning assessment through the use of an institution-wide rubric.
-The rubric is not used to evaluate program results related to outcomes but to ensure core elements of student learning assessment are included in each program's assessment plan.
-For the last three years, all program assessment plans were evaluated annually using the rubric.
+- 397 reporting structures as well as the addition of technological resources. - 398 Excellence in Action (Closing the Loop): Assessment Processes - 399 The University has had access to the TracDat software system for several years, although until - 400 recently, it has been underused.
+Since then, and following the decennial self-study, additional - 401 financial resources were committed for training for administrators and faculty to better understand - 402 and leverage the system.
+Initially, the system was only used for student learning outcomes - 403 assessment.
+However, the institution is now using it for the reporting, monitoring, and evaluation of - 404 the institutional strategic plan as well.
+Using the system for the assessment of strategic plan - 405 objectives allows for a single interface and reporting structure as well as the ability to generate reports - 406 as needed for each area of the strategic plan to demonstrate accomplishments and areas of concern - 407 related to particular objectives.
+In addition to the strategic plan, all academic program majors and - 408 student support service areas now have assessment plans housed within the software platform to - 409 measure learning outcomes. - 410 Since the last decennial report, the institution has strengthened its reporting of student learning - 411 assessment through the use of an institution-wide rubric.
+The rubric is not used to evaluate program - 412 results related to outcomes but to ensure core elements of student learning assessment are included in - 413 each program's assessment plan.
+For the last three years, all program assessment plans were - 414 evaluated annually using the rubric.
 This has allowed for consistent communication across campus as

-- 412 to the institutional expectations for student learning assessment.
-Programs are provided - 413 independent feedback to document strengths or suggest ways they can improve their ability to - demonstrate student learning outcomes.
-Scores representing the quality of the plan's components are - reported annually in the form of heat map charts for all constituents to see and are posted on the - 416 TLAC website.
-Additionally the TLAC website contains more explicit information regarding the - 417 institutional expectation for student learning assessment and shares exemplary practices from across - 418 the intuition following their annual reviews.
-10 - The University has also strengthened its ability to measure and track progress towards institutional - goals specified in the strategic plan.
-For the first time, in spring 2015, "Big Plan Days10" were held on - campus for constituents to receive information about the accomplishments and future directions of - 422 the strategic plan.
-Using Theme Team tables to reflect each of the substantive areas of the strategic - plan, TracDat reports were shared with attendees and documented the progress made in pursuit of - 424 strategic objectives.
-Attendees were able to comment on the documents, make suggestions for edits, - 425 as well as provide recommendations for ways to refine objectives for the following academic year - based upon their interpretation of the results presented in the reports. - Each of these strategies has contributed to more organized and systematic assessment processes.
-As - 428 a result, the institution is better able to engage in campus-wide discussions and evaluation of - assessment outcomes in ways that were not possible before the implementation of this - 430 comprehensive software-based approach.
-More information related to each of these areas will be - discussed in section five below.
+- 415 to the institutional expectations for student learning assessment.
+Programs are provided - 416 independent feedback to document strengths or suggest ways they can improve their ability to - 417 demonstrate student learning outcomes.
+Scores representing the quality of the plan's components are - 418 reported annually in the form of heat map charts for all constituents to see and are posted on the - 419 TLAC website.
+Additionally the TLAC website contains more explicit information regarding the - 420 institutional expectation for student learning assessment and shares exemplary practices from across - 421 the intuition following their annual reviews. - 422 The University has also strengthened its ability to measure and track progress towards institutional - 423 goals specified in the strategic plan.
+For the first time, in spring 2015, "Big Plan Days" were held on - 424 campus for constituents to receive information about the accomplishments and future directions of - the strategic plan.
+Using Theme Team tables to reflect each of the substantive areas of the strategic - 426 plan, TracDat reports were shared with attendees and documented the progress made in pursuit of - strategic objectives.
+Attendees were able to comment on the documents, make suggestions for edits,as well as provide recommendations for ways to refine objectives for the following academic year - 429 based upon their interpretation of the results presented in the reports. - 427 based upon men interpretation of the results presented in the reports. - 430 Each of these strategies has contributed to more organized and systematic assessment processes.
+As - 431 a result, the institution is better able to engage in campus-wide discussions and evaluation of - 432 assessment outcomes in ways that were not possible before the implementation of this - 433 comprehensive software-based approach.
+More information related to each of these areas will be - 434 discussed in section five below.

-II.
+436 II.
 Declining State Support And Financial Implications of the State System (Standards 2, 3, 4, 6)